 A. Sell to Yourself First

 Do me a favor, don’t be like the guys who say they sell clothes and put on rags in Lagos.
-Don’t look like the cobbler who says he sells designer shoes yet put on thorn sandals.
+Do not look like the cobbler who says he sells designer shoes yet put on thorn sandals.
 You have to look like what you sell.
-Don’t say you sell perfumes yet you don’t put on any brand.
+Don’t say you sell perfumes yet you do not put on any brand.
 No!
 Spoil yourself!
 Try different brands if not for anything but to understand perfumes in general and to speak for these brands when they are criticized.

-B. Keep Your Perfumes Away from Sunlight
+B. Keep Perfumes away from Sunlight

 Try as much as possible to keep your perfume oil away from direct sunlight in other to retain its potency.
 Also, try to keep the casing as clean as they came.
-Don’t allow people in the disguise of buying to spoil their boxes.
+Do not allow people in the disguise of buying to spoil their boxes.
 What you can do here is to always help in opening perfume casings for customers.

 As a sole proprietorship, your business is you and you are your business until when the business has grown and is now beyond you (no longer needing you to survive).
 Until then never think of separating your business from you.
 Always talk about perfumes or perfume oils anywhere you go and why people should smell nice.
 This makes people know this is what you’re into even though they are meeting you for the first time.

 Has this article given you ideas on how you can start a perfume business in Nigeria?
-Please give us a thumb up by sharing it on social media.
+Please give us a thumbs up by sharing it on social media.
 This is another way you can support us.